Clinical Medicine Internship

 Students may choose to do their internships in the college’s community clinic or may perform their internships off site in their own communities through our Field Internship Program.

 Clinical Ayurvedic Specialist training is considered advanced practitioner training.
 As such, interns earn an income during their internship program.
 On-Site interns earn a stipend of $50.00 per patient visit.
 Off-Site have the ability to earn this as well.
-Overall, interns can earn a minimum of $2500.00 during this internship program.
+Overall, interns can earn a minimum of $3000.00 during this internship program.
+A fee of $45 per initial visit and $35 per follow up visit with each patient will be remitted to CCA.

 Patient Visit Requirements

-Students are required to complete a minimum of 50 patient visit consultations.
-Most students exceed the minimum requirements during their six-month program.
+Students are required to complete a minimum of 60 patient visit consultations.